brainstormforce/header-footer-elementor/README.md

 Yes, You can create the mobile responsive layout of your header using the plugin.

-The Elementor – Header, Footer & Blocks plugin just gives you a container where you can completely design the header using Elementor Page Builder, So the process of creating the mobile responsive layout is exactly the same as you would create a responsive layout of your other Elementor page.
+The Elementor – Header, Footer & Blocks Template plugin just gives you a container where you can completely design the header using Elementor Page Builder, So the process of creating the mobile responsive layout is exactly the same as you would create a responsive layout of your other Elementor page.

 Here is a documentation by Elementor Page builder which explains how you can create mobile responsive layouts using Elementor - [https://elementor.com/introducing-mobile-editing/](https://elementor.com/introducing-mobile-editing/)
 This same applies when you are creating your Header/Footer using this plugin.